rcrath/wavetabler/README.md

 from a command prompt in the wavetabler folder run `chmod +x setpy.sh)` and then `./setpy.sh` You only need to do this once.

+## warning:
+pause dropbox or any other cloud serive while running the script or run it outside of the dropbox folder.
+If you get a permissions error, that is usually the cause.

 ## Test Run
 run a test on the example input files: